johannesmeldal/johannesmeldal/README.md

 <div align="center">

 ## I'm a Student and Developer!!

-:round_pushpin: Nesodden, Norway
+:round_pushpin: Oslo, Norway

 - :mortar_board: I'm currently studying Informatics at NTNU
-- :checkered_flag: My Goal for 2021/2022 is to become a better person
+- :checkered_flag: My Goal for 2022/2023 is to become as a better person and developer

 ### Connect with me: